 In fact, you don’t even need to be “on camera” when you create screencast videos.
 In this post, we’ll look at five kinds of screencast content that can attract the right visitors to your MSP website:

 Website walkthroughs – In this kind of screencast, you narrate visitors through a page on your website.
 While you can certainly just do the minimum and embed the screencast on the relevant web page, a little creative keyword research, SEO, and promotion can also make that video an external traffic generator that sends visitors directly to the right page.

-Demos – This kind of screencast walks someone through one of your products or services, or a product or service you support.
+Demos – This kind of screencast walks someone through one of your products, services, or a product or service you support.
 Again, external promotion can make these great traffic drivers, direct to the most relevant page on your website.

 Tutorials – A little different in purpose, tutorials teach the viewer something.
 Some managed service providers will use tutorials to train their clients.
 Others may choose to use tutorials to train prospects on something with broader appeal.
 But the end goal is the same: to get the viewer to watch until the end and have the emotional reaction, “Wow!
 That was really helpful!
 What else does this individual or company have to say?”
 Gee, I never thought they’d ask!
 CTA anyone?!?